-You need to register with the police if you are a national from one of the countries listed here: Appendix 2 of the Immigration Rules.
+You need to register with the police if you are a national from one of the countries listed in the UK Government Appendix 2 of the Immigration Rules.
 This requirement should also be stated on either the vignette in your passport, your Biometric Residence Permit (BRP) or in a visa approval letter from the Home Office.

-Before you go there, please follow these 4 steps:
+Before you go there, please follow these four steps:

 1) Download and complete 'Report of Initial Registration of Foreign National’ (Form no.67).
 Complete in English and use BLOCK LETTERS.

 2) Take your completed form to Charles Cross Police Station along with the following documents: